To rescue, treat, and rehabilitate sick and injured wild birds with the goal of releasing them back into their native habitat in the wild.

 To educate the general public about Florida's native wild bird population, and how to prevent and reduce man-made dangers wild birds face everyday.

 Seaside Seabird Sanctuary, LLC was founded on July 13th, 2016 as a non-profit organization dedicated to rescuing, treating, and rehabilitating sick and injured wild birds.
-On September 1st, 2016, Seaside opened up their 1.5 acre full-service avian hospital and sanctuary located in Indian Shores, Florida.
+On September 1st, 2016, Seaside opened up their 3-acre facility located in Indian Shores, Florida.
 Seaside was granted its 501(c)(3) non-profit status three months later on December 15th, 2016.
 On March 30th, 2017, the Seaside Seabird Sanctuary held its official grand opening.

 On average, The Seaside Seabird Sanctuary's Injured Bird Rescue Hotline receives 2,338 calls every year, with Sanctuary Rescue Volunteers conducting 300 rescues each year.